mantl/mantl/docs/getting_started/openstack.rst

 for the web and publicly facing interfaces to the various services in your cluster:

+**Note:** These rules are good for testing, but please don't expose these ports for production systems to the internet.

 .. table:: Security Group Rules

    ================ ======== =========